Sun-lab/STpath/README.md

 # STpath
 ## Quick start guide
 ### Install conda and setup the conda environment
-Using the conda environment file, `environment.yaml`, to create the python environment by running the following commands in the terminal.
+Use the conda environment file, `environment.yaml`, to create the Python environment by running the following commands in the terminal.
 ```
 ## make sure conda is installed
 conda --version